 This wide-ranging tour has China’s top destinations covered, with time to soak up the sights.
 Whether you are looking for history, character and culture, the modern and marvellous, or a straight-up combination of the two, then this is the itinerary for you.

-Visit the world famous Panda Conservation Centre in Chengdu
+Spend time with these furry creatures at the world famous Panda Conservation Centre in Chengdu

 Meander amongst the eerie Stone Forest in Kunming

 Visit Dali's sentinel Three Pagodas, standing guard at the bottom of the mountain